FOR IMMEDIATE RELEASE

 Sebastopol, California, October 19, 2017 -

-Green Valley Organics, a pioneer in organic, lactose-free dairy products, has become the first dairy brand in the United States to achieve FODMAP Friendly certification.
+Green Valley Creamery, a pioneer in organic, lactose-free dairy products, has become the first dairy brand in the United States to achieve FODMAP Friendly certification.
 FODMAPs—a scientific acronym that stands for Fermentable Oligosaccharides, Disaccharides, Monosaccharides, and Polyols—are poorly-absorbed carbohydrates that ferment in the gut, causing gas, bloating and uncomfortable IBS-type symptoms.
 A low-FODMAP diet is recognized by doctors and dietitians as one of the most effective treatments for IBS, which affects an estimated 1 in 7 Americans.

-Because Green Valley Organics dairy products don’t contain lactose—a disaccharide that many Americans have trouble digesting—they are safe to eat for those following a low-FODMAP diet.
+Because Green Valley Creamery dairy products don’t contain lactose—a disaccharide that many Americans have trouble digesting—they are safe to eat for those following a low-FODMAP diet.
 Now, instead of using non-dairy alternatives, which are often laden with additives, thickeners and sweeteners that could ultimately make symptoms worse, IBS sufferers can enjoy the benefits of real, cultured dairy.
-Green Valley Organics products are made with pure and simple ingredients, live and active cultures, and organic milk and cream from small family farms.
+Green Valley Creamery products are made with pure and simple ingredients, live and active cultures, and organic milk and cream from small family farms.

 Dairy is not the only food group back on the FODMAP friendly menu.
 According to a 2013 study published in Gastroenterology, FODMAP sensitivity is commonly mistaken for gluten intolerance, because eliminating gluten from the diet often leads to a relief in symptoms.
 Going low FODMAP is likely to benefit 15 times more people than going gluten free, according to estimates.
 That’s because just like non-dairy alternatives, gluten-free products commonly rely on gums and emulsifiers, which are associated with inflammation, and may send patients on a roller coaster of digestive upset, confused about the true source of their problems.
 Gluten-free foods may also contain other FODMAP ingredients—whereas some gluten-containing foods may not.